• EnglishEspañol日本語한국어Português

 • Redirect is Failure (for ping).
 If a redirect result occurs when Redirect is Failure is enabled, your synthetic monitors categorize it as a failure rather than following the redirect and checking the resulting URL.

 On the summary page, you'll see information about the status of your synthetic monitor.
-If something created an active incident that triggered an alert, then click the critical alert for this monitor to open in a new tab.
-You can also access all your alert policies for your monitors when you click to manage alert policies for all monitors at the top of the page.
+If something created an active incident that triggered an alert, then click the critical alert link to open a new window.

-To get quickly discover failing monitors, you can use the index of synthetic monitors page to see which monitors have open violations, success rate over 24 hours, number of failing locations, the monitor period, and monitor type.
-Clicking on a monitor, you'll be taken to the Summary page where you'll be presented with information to assess where that particular monitor is failing, why it is failing (last error message, error response codes, duration by domain), and more, to give you a deeper insight into your application's performance over time.
+To quickly identify monitors that are failing, you can use the index of synthetic monitors page to see which monitors have open incidents, success rates over 24 hours, number of failing locations, the monitor period, and monitor type.
+When you click on a monitor, you'll be taken to the Summary page where you'll find information to assess where that particular monitor is failing, why it's failing, for example last error message, error response codes, duration by domain, and more.
+With this information, you'll have a deeper insight into your application's performance over time.

 View your monitors in your list of entities

-You need to view the performance of your web apps as they're accessed from different parts of the globe.
-Your Results page shows how everything from development to production affects user experience.
+You can view the performance of your web apps as they're accessed from different parts of the globe.
+Your results page shows how everything from development to production affects user experience.
 You can sort what's listed to better identify problem areas or unusual results.
 Try filtering by location to compare monitor performance from different locations.
-To do this, you'll:
+To do this:

 1. Go to one.newrelic.com > All capabilities > Synthetic Monitoring.

-Results gives you an up-to-the-minute view of the slowest page loads for every monitored location.
+You can see up-to-the-minute views of the slowest page loads for each monitored location.

-The synthetics resources page shows how the different components of your website (for example, CSS, JavaScript, images, HTML, etc.) is affecting your overall load.
-You can drill into detailed metrics collected at run time, locate performance information for time spent by third-party resources, and identify HTTP response codes for each resource.
-To do this, you'll:
+You can see how the different components of your site affect your overall load on the synthetics resources page.
+These components can be CSS, JavaScript, images, HTML, etc. You can drill into detailed metrics collected at run time, locate performance information for time spent by third-party resources, and identify HTTP response codes for each resource.
+To do this:

 1. Go to one.newrelic.com, then click Synthetic Monitoring.